 - Our school program, curriculum & instruction begins at 9:00am.
-It is best if students in the Toddler through PreK program arrive by this time, as to not miss any instructional material. - Preschool & PreK students must arrive by 9:30am each day unless there is a special reason such as Doctor's/ Dentist appointment. - Babies and Toddlers must arrive by 9:45am each day, unless there is a special need for the day for late arrival. - Families who habitually arrive late may incur a late fee.
+It is best if students in the Toddler through PreK program arrive by this time, as to not miss any instructional material. - Toddlers, Preschool & PreK students must arrive by 9:30am each day before the educational portion of the day begins, unless there is a special reason such as Doctor's/ Dentist appointment. - Babies must arrive by 10am each day, unless there is a special need for the day for late arrival. - Families who habitually arrive late may incur a late fee.

 All curriculum and instruction begins at 9:00am in classes with curriculum.
 We do not want the children to miss any instruction.
 If all the children arrive ready to begin their program at the designated time, the transition is much easier for the children and the teachers.
-Late arrivals cause disruption to learning times and classroom routines.

-Consult with office staff if you have any questions about appropriate drop-off and pick-up windows.
+Late arrivals cause disruption to learning times and classroom routines. \ Consult with office staff if you have any questions about appropriate drop-off and pick-up windows.